Apirone/apirone-sdk-php/docs/five-steps-guide.md

 Add `src/assets/css/styles.css` and `src/assets/js/script.js` to the page where you want to display the invoice.

-In the right place in the html markup, add a call to the `Invoice::renderLoader()` method.
+In the right place in the HTML markup, add a call to the `Invoice::renderLoader()` method.
 On this page, you should have the DB handler added and the Settings object loaded just like in [Step 4](#step-4-invoice-creating).
 See the code below for an example.